REDSIM/VRCLightVolumes/README.md

 ## Attribution

-Use the optional attribution prefab to tell visitors about compatible avatar shaders:
+Use the optional attribution prefab to tell visitors about avatar shaders that support VRC Light Volumes:

 ```text
 Packages/red.sim.lightvolumes/Attribution/